Princess cake: Origin and name

-The original recipe first appeared in the 1948 Prinsessornas kokbok cookbook, which was published by Jenny Åkerström (1867–1957), teacher of the three daughters of Prince Carl, Duke of Västergötland.
+The original recipe first appeared in the 1948 cookbook Prinsessornas kokbok (lit.
+'Cookbook of the Princesses'), which was published by Jenny Åkerström (1867–1957), teacher of the three daughters of Prince Carl, Duke of Västergötland.

-The cake was originally called grön tårta (green cake), but was given the name prinsesstårta or "princess cake" because the Swedish princesses were said to have been especially fond of the cake.
+The cake was originally called grön tårta (lit. 'green cake'), but was given the name prinsesstårta or "princess cake" because the Swedish princesses were said to have been especially fond of the cake.
 The princesses were Princess Margaretha (1899–1977; later Princess of Denmark), Princess Märtha (1901–1954; later Crown Princess of Norway), and Princess Astrid (1905–1935; later Queen of the Belgians).

-Variants

-Prinsesstårta has historically been called, or appeared in variants known as, green cake, regent cake, and opera cake.
-Variants with other colours of marzipan are occasionally called prinstårta (prince cake) and sometimes Carl Gustaf cake when covered with yellow marzipan.
-Operatårta (opera cake) is a variant with red or pink marzipan.

-A frog cake is a broadly similar Australian dessert that (aside from a bit of buttercream) is a smaller kind of prinsesstårta, decorated to resemble a frog’s face, with a cut in the marzipan forms the mouth.

-Variants with jam in the bottom layer are often called opera cake.